 Skills for Histologic Technician Majors

-histologic technician majors are found most commonly in careers in which the following skills are important:
+A major in histologic technician prepares you for careers in which the following skill-sets are crucial:

 - Active Listening - Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 - Reading Comprehension - Understanding written sentences and paragraphs in work related documents.

 - Critical Thinking - Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.